livelabs-ventures/chumo-rails-ai-assessent/README.md

 - [ ] Fork this repository
 - [ ] Install FFmpeg on your system
 - [ ] Add required gems to Gemfile
-- [ ] Set up database
+- [ ] Set up database if you want to persist things
 - [ ] Create your CLAUDE.md file
-- [ ] Start building with your AI assistant!
+- [ ] Start building with your LLM assistant!

 Good luck!
-We're excited to see how you leverage AI to build this application efficiently.
+We're stoked to see how you leverage AI to build this application efficiently.